z4kn4fein/stashbox/docs/usage/service-resolution.md

 ## Attributes

 <!-- div:left-panel -->
-Attributes give you control over how Stashbox selects dependencies during a service's resolution.
+Attributes give you control over how Stashbox selects dependencies for a service's resolution.

 **Dependency attribute**:
 - **On a constructor/method parameter**: used with the *name* property, it works as a marker for named resolution.

-- **On a property/field**: first, it enables the *auto-injection* of the marked member (without configuring it explicitly during registration), and just as with the method parameter, it allows named resolution.
+- **On a property/field**: first, it enables the *auto-injection* of the marked property/field (even if it wasn't configured at registration), and just as with the method parameter, it allows named resolution.

 **InjectionMethod attribute**: marks a method to be called when the requested service is being instantiated.